Shadowasders/React-Portfolio/README.md

   After working for the last 5 months in programming, I decided it was time to recreate my portfolio with modern practices.
 So I used React to recreate a better portfolio

   ## Installation
-  There's no installation, just check the link in the description!
+  There's no installation, just check the link in the about section!

   ## Usage
   Check it out, I'm always open to feedback about my work, so if there's any code that isn't up to best practices please let me know!